johnnyy5929/Game-of-Life/simulations/jail.md

 # Jail

-You have been send to Jail, after the crimes you have commited, you are questioning if you should change or start more violence.
+You have been sent to jail after the crimes you have commited.
+You are questioning if you should change or start more violence.
 What will you choose next?

 [Make changes towards yourself](rehab.md)